 Z…We’ve Reached the End…Anything Else?

 If you run out of health and die, you will lose a lot of progress.
 The only way to save your game and prevent losing your progress is at the town inn.
 There are also memory boxes scattered in various places throughout the dungeons, but all they do is serve as checkpoints.
-In the event that you die and end up using one, they take away half your money.
+If you die and end up using one, they take away half your money.
 This means that your only option for saving your progress and quitting the game is the town inn.
-For a game that takes on as much of a scope as it does and takes you on a big adventure through a rather large sprawling world, it becomes limited in how far you can go because you constantly have to return to the only village in the game to restock your items and save the game.
+For a game that takes you on a big adventure through a rather large sprawling world, it becomes limited in how far you can go because you constantly have to return to the only village in the game to restock your items and save the game.

 Brave Fencer Musashi feels like it tried to do a bunch of things, but bit off way more than it could chew.
 The action, platforming and RPG elements don’t mesh well and a lot of the ideas are either too simple or aren’t as refined as they should be.